terrytaylorbonn/terrytaylorbonn.github.io/2b-UFA.markdown

 - Digital systems are vital for us.
 We need a bridge.
 - UFA is only viable option.
 But it has definite limits.

-**3 HOW TF-UFA SUPPORTS AGENTIC AI**
+**2 HOW THE LLM TF UFA MAKE AGENTIC AI PRACTICAL (FOR LIMITED USE CASES)**

-Describes how the LLM has seemingly intelligent functionality that can make its outputs much more likely to be processed by a Python script (the agent) successfully.
-Much of this functionality is based on some very clever training techniques, and is vital for agentic AI.
-Note: Again, these are approximations, so the agent must be programmed to handle exceptions.
+Describes how the LLM has extremely useful (seemingly intelligent) functionality that can make its outputs much more likely to be processed by a "deterministic" Python script agent successfully.
+Much of this functionality is based on some very clever training techniques.
+Note: These are UFA approximations, so the agent must be programmed to handle exceptions.
+And **the LLM TF UFA can not be trusted to make decisions critical to safety.**

-**2 HOW TF-UFA WORKS (INF(hLang/vLang/mLang), TRAIN)**
+**3 HOW THE LLM TF UFA GENERATES TOKEN SEQUENCES**

 Its not intelligent.
 Its computational pattern matching.
-- TF converts Human Language (HL) input into Vector Language (VL) (12288 FPs per token).
+- **TF converts (1) Human Language (HLang) input (prompt) into (2) Vector Language (VLang)** (12288 FP (floating point) numbers per token (part of a word)).
-- VL is refined in 96 layers.
+- VLang is refined by the TF 96 times (in 96 layers; its a long process).
-- VL also contains a "storyline".
+- VLang also contains a **"storyline" that defines enough of the gist of the input to (3) calculate the best new token**.
-- TF outputs a token based on how current token input matches the token inputs used during training (its basically pattern matching).
+- That calculation is based on token inputs and desired outputs used to program ("train") the TF (its basically pattern matching).
-- TF adds the token to the input and repeats the process (until finished or told to stop).
+- **(4) TF adds the token to the input and repeats the process** (until finished or told to stop).
+- HLang/JSON can be added to the initial HLang input to describe how the **(5) LLM should customize the response content and structure**.
+This greatly enhances the ability of the "deterministic" agent (usually Python) to reliably process the reponse.

 **4 CNN/TF ALGORITHM DETAILS (MATH)**

-- The cool looking 3d diagrams you often see are only confusing you.
-- CNNs (object recognition) are simpler than TFs, and are an excellent stepping stone / analogy for understanding the more complex TFs.
+- CNNs (Convoluted Neural Networks) that perform object recognition are much simpler than TFs. **CNNs are an excellent stepping stone / analogy for understanding TFs.**
+- **The cool looking 3d diagrams that claim to explain how TFs work are only confusing you**.
+(1) The "hyperdimensions" and visualizations are marketing gimmicks that require an immense amount of effect to understand, (2) don't scale beyond 2 dimensions, and (3) all usually about training weights, biases, and losses (while you invetibly think they are showing inference (run-time token generation)).
-- My TF explanation focuses on the math.
-This makes it much simpler.
+- **My TF explanation focuses on the (mostly matrix) math.
+This actually makes things much simpler to understand**.

 <br>